Karachi gears up for first ODI in 10 years

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Karachi hosts a one-day international (ODI) for the first time in 10 years when Pakistan take on a depleted Sri Lanka on Friday, furthering the country’s revival in international cricket.
+KARACHI: Karachi hosts a one-day international for the first time in 10 years when Pakistan take on a depleted Sri Lanka on Friday (today), furthering the country’s revival in international cricket.

 The current tour — comprising of three one-day internationals and as many Twenty20s — was tainted by the withdrawal of 10 Sri Lankan players who cited security fears.
 Sri Lanka then stalled the tour after receiving information of a possible militant attack on the team, before the all clear was finally given last week.

-Sri Lankan skipper Lahiru Thirimanne — captaining the side after regular skipper Dimuth Karunaratne pulled out — is confident cricket will be in focus.“The security has been really first class,” said Thirimanne on Thursday.
-“We didn’t have any problems.
-The facilities here are really good.
-Actually we are not allowed to go out from the hotel, so we did some get together and played some FIFA games and carom.”

-Thirimanne, the most experienced player in the squad with 125 ODIs, accepted the series would be difficult without so many key men.
-“It’s a good challenge because 10 of our senior players are not here.
-First of all we must respect their decision because it’s not about personal decision, you have to talk about with your families when you take this kind of decision.

-Sarfraz and fast bowler Wahab Riaz are the only Pakistani players who have played a one-day international in Karachi before — back in 2008.Teams: Pakistan: Sarfraz Ahmed (captain), Babar Azam (vice-captain), Abid Ali, Asif Ali, Fakhar Zaman, Haris Sohail, M Hasnain, Iftikhar Ahmed, Imad Wasim, M Amir, M Nawaz, M Rizwan, Shadab Khan, Usman Shinwari, Wahab Riaz
+Pakistan: Sarfraz Ahmed (captain), Babar Azam (vice-captain), Abid Ali, Asif Ali, Fakhar Zaman, Haris Sohail, Mohammad Hasnain, Iftikhar Ahmed, Imad Wasim, Mohammad Amir, Mohammad Nawaz, Mohammad Rizwan, Shadab Khan, Usman Shinwari, Wahab Riaz.

 Sri Lanka: Lahiru Thirimanne (captain), Danushka Gunathilaka, Sadeera Samarawickrama, Avishka Fernando, Oshada Fernando, Shehan Jayasuriya, Dasun Shanaka, Minod Bhanuka, Angelo Perera, Wanindu Hasaranga, Lakshan Sandakan, Nuwan Pradeep, Isuru Udana, Kasun Rajitha, Lahiru Kumara.

-KARACHI: Karachi hosts a one-day international (ODI) for the first time in 10 years when Pakistan take on a depleted Sri Lanka on Friday, furthering the country’s revival in international cricket.
+KARACHI: Karachi hosts a one-day international for the first time in 10 years when Pakistan take on a depleted Sri Lanka on Friday (today), furthering the country’s revival in international cricket.

 The current tour — comprising of three one-day internationals and as many Twenty20s — was tainted by the withdrawal of 10 Sri Lankan players who cited security fears.
 Sri Lanka then stalled the tour after receiving information of a possible militant attack on the team, before the all clear was finally given last week.

-Sri Lankan skipper Lahiru Thirimanne — captaining the side after regular skipper Dimuth Karunaratne pulled out — is confident cricket will be in focus.“The security has been really first class,” said Thirimanne on Thursday.
-“We didn’t have any problems.
-The facilities here are really good.
-Actually we are not allowed to go out from the hotel, so we did some get together and played some FIFA games and carom.”

-Thirimanne, the most experienced player in the squad with 125 ODIs, accepted the series would be difficult without so many key men.
-“It’s a good challenge because 10 of our senior players are not here.
-First of all we must respect their decision because it’s not about personal decision, you have to talk about with your families when you take this kind of decision.

-Sarfraz and fast bowler Wahab Riaz are the only Pakistani players who have played a one-day international in Karachi before — back in 2008.Teams: Pakistan: Sarfraz Ahmed (captain), Babar Azam (vice-captain), Abid Ali, Asif Ali, Fakhar Zaman, Haris Sohail, M Hasnain, Iftikhar Ahmed, Imad Wasim, M Amir, M Nawaz, M Rizwan, Shadab Khan, Usman Shinwari, Wahab Riaz
+Pakistan: Sarfraz Ahmed (captain), Babar Azam (vice-captain), Abid Ali, Asif Ali, Fakhar Zaman, Haris Sohail, Mohammad Hasnain, Iftikhar Ahmed, Imad Wasim, Mohammad Amir, Mohammad Nawaz, Mohammad Rizwan, Shadab Khan, Usman Shinwari, Wahab Riaz.

 Sri Lanka: Lahiru Thirimanne (captain), Danushka Gunathilaka, Sadeera Samarawickrama, Avishka Fernando, Oshada Fernando, Shehan Jayasuriya, Dasun Shanaka, Minod Bhanuka, Angelo Perera, Wanindu Hasaranga, Lakshan Sandakan, Nuwan Pradeep, Isuru Udana, Kasun Rajitha, Lahiru Kumara.